-Procedures Details The Corporation shall, as appropriate, provide Indeassist them in performing their duties for committee • • • • • • • • • • • • • • • • • • • • also request and receive support from executives, employees or outside professionals sucauditors, advisers and legal counsel to perform their duties.
-The Corporation shall cove reasonable expenses providing such support.
+Procedures Details The Corporation shall, as appropriate, provide Independent Directors with technical support staff to assist them in performing their duties for committee ees.
+Independent Directors may, when necessary also request and receive support from executives, employees or outside professionals such as auditors, advisers and legal counsel to perform their dutie es.
+The Corporation shall cover the reasonable expenses providing such support.